Ascot Resources (TSE:AOT) Stock Price Down 20.7% – Time to Sell?

-AOT has been the topic of several recent research reports.
-Desjardins raised shares of Ascot Resources to a “moderate buy” rating in a report on Wednesday, November 20th.
-BMO Capital Markets dropped their price target on shares of Ascot Resources from C$1.25 to C$0.75 and set an “outperform” rating on the stock in a research note on Tuesday, November 19th.
+AOT has been the subject of several research analyst reports.
+Desjardins upgraded shares of Ascot Resources to a “moderate buy” rating in a report on Wednesday, November 20th.
+BMO Capital Markets reduced their price target on shares of Ascot Resources from C$1.25 to C$0.75 and set an “outperform” rating for the company in a research report on Tuesday, November 19th.

 Ascot Resources Stock Performance